-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 AKA: Midnight Olive Oil.
 Henry Rollins.
 Immunity.
 Worm.

 Jamie comes to us from season 14, getting eliminated in the episode where he chivalrously renounced his immunity in the quickfire and was promptly eliminated.
-I was trying to work this into a Lethal Weapon 2 joke (diplomatic immunity!) but I couldn’t get there, let me know if you have any ideas.
-Anyway, Jamie, sounding like he eats cigarettes and gargles with Joe’s crystals, and looks more like an ex-punk singer than anyone I’ve ever seen, actually had a pretty good episode, landing in the winning team in both the quickfire and the elimination challenge.
+I was trying to work this into a Lethal Weapon 2 joke (diplomatic immunity!) but I couldn’t get there.
+Let me know if you have any ideas.
+Anyway, Jamie — sounding like he eats cigarettes and gargles with Joe’s crystals, and looking more like an ex-punk singer than anyone I’ve ever seen — actually had a pretty good episode, landing in the winning team in both the quickfire and the elimination challenge.
 That being said, it was hard to tell if that was actually due to anything Jamie cooked, or if he just lucked out on teams.

-Jamie scorched his cream with some fire embers in a mussel dish, which everyone seem to agree was an inspired idea that worked, though Tom also noted that his mussels were a little dried out (something something your mom).
-If Jamie gets sent home early he can always write a hardcore song about it.
+Henry Rollins scorched his cream with some fire embers in a mussel dish, which everyone seemed to agree was an inspired idea that worked, though Tom also noted that his mussels were a little dried out (something something your mom).
+If he gets sent home early he can always write a hardcore song about it.

 7. Karen Akunowicz